trinanda/my_first_CMS/README.md

 This my first CMS using Python-flask

 ### 1. Main module
-    1.1 import objek Flask
+    1.1 import objek Flask, and others
-    1.2 Make a function to store object aplication that you created 1.3 call __main__ object from flask, dont forget to return it 1.4 panggil file settings dengan variable objek Flask *-*. objek_flask.config.from_pyfile('settings.py')
+    1.2 Make a function to store object aplication that you created 1.3 call __main__ object from flask, store it to a variable and dont forget to return it 1.4 panggil file settings dengan variable objek Flask *-*. objek_flask.config.from_pyfile('settings.py')
     1.5 import what you'll need from models